Here's A Breakdown Of All The Charges Against Harvey Weinstein & What He's Going To Jail For

 Charge 2: Criminal sexual act in the first degree

-Weinstein was found guilty of criminal sexual acts in the first degree, which is levied when a person forces a victims to engage in either oral or anal sexual conduct.
+Weinstein was found guilty of criminal sexual acts in the first degree, which is levied when a person forces a victim to engage in either oral or anal sexual conduct.
 The charges stemmed from accusations made by TV and film production assistant Miriam Haley, who had testified that Weinstein forced her to perform oral sex on him at his New York City apartment in 2006.
 “I rejected him, but he insisted,” Haley told jurors.
 “Every time I tried to get off the bed, he would push me back and hold me down.
 He pushed me down, he held me down by my arms.
 At that point, I started realizing what was actually happening.”

 Verdict: Guilty.